On the Superiority of the $|V_{cb}|-\gamma$ Plots over the Unitarity Triangle Plots in the 2020s: Plots

-Our value for $\vcb$ is consistent with the inclusive one from \cite{Bordone:2021oof} and $\vub$ value with the exclusive one from FLAG \cite{Aoki:2021kgd}.
-The value for $\gamma$ agrees well with the one from the LHCb in (\ref{betagamma}).
+Our value for $\vcb$ is consistent with the inclusive one from \cite{Bordone:2021oof} and $\vub$ value with the exclusive one from FLAG \cite{Aoki:2021kgd}. {It should be noted that the determination of $\gamma$ in this manner is more accurate than its present determination from tree-level decays in (\ref{betagamma}).}

 In order to illustrate the action of the seven observables in the $\vcb-\gamma$ plane we show in Fig.~\ref{fig:X} the results in the SM setting all uncertainties for transparency reasons to zero.
 We make the following observations. \begin{itemize} \item For fixed $\beta=22.2^\circ$, $\varepsilon_K$, $\kpn$ and $\klpn$ are represented to an excellent approximation by the same line which is already a very good test of the SM.
 This is simply because as seen in (\ref{epsilon}), (\ref{Kplus}) and (\ref{KL}) the $\gamma$ dependence in the three observables is practically the same, the fact pointed out first in \cite{Buchalla:1994tr} and strongly emphasized in \cite{Buras:2021nns}.
 The dependence on $\beta$ is different and this allows to determine within the SM the angle $\beta$ from any pair of these observables independently of the value of $\gamma$.
 For the pair of the rare $K$ branching ratios this was pointed out in \cite{Buchalla:1994tr}.
 For the other two pairs in \cite{Buras:2021nns}.
 But the determination of $\beta$ with the help of the plot in Fig.~\ref{fig:X} is not useful and it is better to use the $\vcb$-independent ratios $R_0$, $R_{11}$, $R_{12}$ of \cite{Buras:2021nns} with \cite{Buras:2022nrb} \be {R_0=\frac{\mathcal{B}(\kpn)}{\mathcal{B}(\klpn)^{0.7}}=(2.03\pm 0.08)\times 10^{-3}\left[\frac{\sin 22.2^\circ}{\sin \beta}\right]^{1.4} ={(2.03\pm 0.11)}\times 10^{-3}\,. } \ee and \be R_{11}=\frac{\mathcal{B}(\kpn)}{|\varepsilon_K|^{0.82}},\qquad R_{12}=\frac{\mathcal{B}(\klpn)}{|\varepsilon_K|^{1.18}} \ee with explicit expressions for $R_{11}$ and $R_{12}$ given in (90) and (91) of \cite{Buras:2021nns}, respectively.
 They all can be derived from (\ref{eKapp}), (\ref{kplusApprox}) and (\ref{k0Approx}) given in the previous section. \item $\Delta M_d$ and $B_d\to\mu^+\mu^-$ are represented by a single line and a different line represents $\Delta M_s$ and $B_s\to\mu^+\mu^-$.
 This is precisely the illustration of the SM relations pointed out long time ago in \cite{Buras:2003td}. \end{itemize}